tmm/www/blog/_posts/2015-05-15-the-days-are-long-the-years-are-short.md

 excerpt: Tomorrow, I graduate from college.
 ---

-##All good things must come to an end

 I've been dreading writing this post.
 Maybe dreading isn't the correct word.
 More like skillfully delaying until the last moment---which is funny because I don't usually procrastinate anything.
 Naively though, it seems like by delaying this, I avoid the inevitable for just a little longer.

 Tomorrow, I graduate from college.